PhD in Forestry and Environmental Resources

-FER students pursuing PhD’s in Forestry and Environmental Resources have explored a variety of advanced problems involving forestry and natural resources, including highly-focused scientific inquiry into basic cellular issues up to broader inquiries into forestry or natural resource factors that affect specific plant or animal species, certain environments, entire ecosystems and the planet as a whole.
+FER students pursuing PhD’s in Forestry and Environmental Resources explore a variety of advanced problems involving forestry and natural resources, including highly-focused scientific inquiry into basic cellular issues up to broader inquiries into forestry or natural resource factors that affect specific plant or animal species, certain environments, entire ecosystems and the planet as a whole.

 PhD degrees are available in a number of concentrations, ranging from all aspects of tree improvement or forest management and operations to forest economics, business and taxation; biometrics; bioremediation; biotechnology; forest nutrition; hardwoods; hydrology; international programs; international forestry; landscape ecology; policy; physiology/vegetative propagation; restoration ecology; silviculture; spatial information systems; tree improvement; wetlands/restoration ecology; urban forestry and more.